outsinre/outsinre.github.com/_posts/2017-04-05-centos-rhel.md

 ~ # rpmkeys --import http://www.example.com/key.pub
 ```

 Once imported, all public keys in the keyring can be managed as a package.
-Commands applied to a package can also be applied to a key like query, erase, information etc.
+Commands applied to a package also apply to a key like query, erase, information etc.

 ```bash
 ~ # ls /etc/pki/rpm-gpg/